saymrwulf/stable-baselines3/notes.md

-2023-07-01T04:21:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (stable-baselines3) 2023-07-07T23:04:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (stable-baselines3) 2023-07-07T08:10:00 - Implementing approach from a new paper read last night (stable-baselines3)
+2023-07-01T04:21:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (stable-baselines3) 2023-07-07T23:04:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (stable-baselines3) 2023-07-07T08:10:00 - Implementing approach from a new paper read last night (stable-baselines3) 2023-07-10T23:37:00 - Quick fix, referencing a known issue from the official repo (stable-baselines3)